-Myxomatosis (sometimes referred to as myxi) is caused by the myxoma virus.
-This virus is a kind of pox virus that only affects rabbits.
+Myxomatosis is caused by the myxoma virus, a kind of pox virus that only affects rabbits.
 There are also different strains of this pox virus which vary in their virulence (basically the ability to cause disease), but both wild and domesticated rabbits can get myxomatosis.
 Wild rabbits can survive as carriers, but the disease is usually fatal in domestic breeds (particularly those of European descent).
 The onset of illness is rapid after transmission, and rabbits typically die within two days of showing symptoms.

 Symptoms of Myxomatosis in Rabbits

-Myxomatosis can appear with several different kinds of symptoms in pet rabbits, and is sometimes misdiagnosed as pasteurellosis, a bacterial infection which can be successfully treated with antibiotics.
-Rabbits may suddenly become very ill and get red, runny eyes (conjunctivitis), develop a high fever (a rectal temperature over 103 F), lose their appetite, and become lethargic.
+Rabbits may suddenly become very ill and get red, runny eyes (conjunctivitis), develop a high fever (a rectal temperature over 103 degrees Fahrenheit), lose their appetite, and become lethargic.
 If a rabbit is showing these symptoms, it is not uncommon for it to die within 48 hours.